 - Budgeting loans help you with one-off payments, like rent in advance or removal costs for a new home, maternity or funeral expenses and furniture.
-They can also help with travel and clothing costs for a new job. - You'll need to have been claiming income-based JSA, income-based ESA, or Income Support for at least 26 weeks. - The minimum is £100, but you can get up to £348 if you are single, £464 if you're a couple (£812 with children) - To apply, download the SF500 budgeting loan form from the GOV.UK website, and post it or take it to your local Jobcentre Plus. - Budgeting loans normally have to be paid back within two years, whereas budgeting advances normally have to be paid back within one year. - A budgeting advance you can request for universal credit.
+They can also help with travel and clothing costs for a new job. - You'll need to have been claiming income-based JSA, income-based ESA, or Income Support for at least 6 months.
+With Universal Credit you can apply for a budgeting advance. - The minimum is £100, but you can get up to £348 if you are single, £464 if you're a couple (£812 with children) - To apply, download the SF500 budgeting loan form from the GOV.UK website, and post it or take it to your local Jobcentre Plus or apply online.
+Its quicker to get a decision by applying online. - Budgeting loans normally have to be paid back within two years, whereas budgeting advances normally have to be paid back within one year.

 - Most people would agree that having a home, which is both safe and affordable is extremely important for your general health.
-If you have poor housing or are homeless, it could increase your chances of developing a mental health problem, or could make an existing one harder to manage. - Housing problems can be among the most stressful you can face.
+If you have poor housing or are homeless, it could increase your chances of developing a mental health condition, or could make an existing one harder to manage. - Housing problems can be among the most stressful you can face.
 At Mosaic the staff might be able to offer you some basic help, but for more complicated issues you would need to contact a housing expert.